vllry/cayman-hugo-theme/README.md

 ## Getting help

-If you run into an issue that isn't answered by this documentation or the **TODO** example site, then visit the [Hugo forum](https://discourse.gohugo.io/).
+If you run into an issue that isn't answered by this documentation or the [`exampleSite`](https://github.com/zwbetz-gh/cayman-hugo-theme/tree/master/exampleSite), then visit the [Hugo forum](https://discourse.gohugo.io/).
 The folks there are helpful and friendly. **Before** asking your question, be sure to read the [requesting help guidelines](https://discourse.gohugo.io/t/requesting-help/9132).
 Feel free to tag me in your question, my forum username is [@zwbetz](https://discourse.gohugo.io/u/zwbetz/summary).

 ## Credits